segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 1. Open your Segment for Flex workspace in [Advanced Segment](https://app.segment.com/goto-my-workspace/home){:target="_blank"} mode.
 2. Select **Unify** in the sidebar, click the Unify space you created during the guided setup, and select **Unify settings**.
 3. On the Identity resolution page, click **+ Add identifier** and select **Custom identifiers**.
 4. On the **Custom Identifier** popup, walk through the steps to create your custom identifier.
-When you've finished setting up your custom identifier, click **Add new identifier**.
+When you're finished, click **Add new identifier**.

 ## Segment for Flex entitlements and limitations